The Backlash Is More Than Politics: Understanding DEI Through Nature-Connected Therapy

 By acknowledging the imperial psychological schema, we can better support DEI efforts that aim to build more inclusive, connected, and equitable communities.

-Moving Forward
+Moving Forward Together

 The backlash against DEI is a sign that deep change is underway.
 It calls for honest conversations about the values that guide our institutions and relationships.
 Embracing DEI means questioning the assumptions of the imperial psychological schema and opening space for new ways of seeing and being.